-A selection of photos below from Jane at Desmond & Molly, including an oak table and oak sign, plus a toolshed incorporating our larch cladding boards.
+A couple of photos below from Jane at Desmond & Molly: an oak table and a toolshed incorporating our larch cladding boards.
 Take a look at the Desmond & Molly Shop for more unique, creative products, or contact Jane about commissioned work, either design, craft or art.

 Our oak sleepers were used in the following project by Viridis Garden Design, which includes an outdoor seating area and firepit!
 Viridis Garden Design offer outdoor design and landscaping in both Leicestershire and Rutland.